The Math/Stats Help service of the University Learning Centre is located in the Murray (Main) Library, Room 144 (map).

 Math help for physics- If you are looking for help with the mathematics used in physics, you may want to consider registering in the "Math for Physics" course being offered by the Department of Physics and Engineering Physics through CCDE (the Centre for Continuing and Distance Education).
 For more information, please visit the "Math for Physics" website here: http://ccde.usask.ca/physicsreview .
 Alternatively, you may want to seek help at your physics tutorial, at the Structured Study Sessions for physics, or at Math/Stats Help.
 Please note that Math/Stats Help tutors are not necessarily prepared to help with physics concepts, but can help with math calculations involved.

--Math Placement Test (for students registered in certain 100-level mathematics courses): For more information about the placement test, go to http://math.usask.ca/placement/ .
+Math Placement Test (for students registered in most 100-level mathematics courses): For more information about the placement test, go to http://math.usask.ca/placement/ .
 If you still have questions, please contact Amos Lee in the Department of Mathematics and Statistics (lee at math.usask.ca - replace the 'at' with @).
 To try a sample version of the placement test that you will write in September, please go to: http://math.usask.ca/sample_placement/

 Hours of Operation - Term 1, 2014-2015